top of page

 Communion—receiving renewal in spiritual-physical form.

 This underlying structure is the human path, the way toward Christ.
-During The Act of Consecration of Man, we turn toward and unite with the divine beings of the spiritual world in prayer and concentration.
+During The Consecration of the Human Being, we turn toward and unite with the divine beings of the spiritual world in prayer and concentration.

 The Christian Community recognizes the Christian way is a path of freedom.
 Fostering freeness and responsibility in the individual is seen as crucial in approaching a relationship with Christ Jesus’ deed and message.